-The Access to COVID-19 Tools (ACT)-Accelerator, is a new, ground-breaking global collaboration to accelerate the development, production, and equitable access to COVID-19 tests, treatments, and vaccines.
-It was set up in response to a call from G20 leaders in March and launched by WHO, the European Commission, France and the Bill & Melinda Gates Foundation in April 2020.
+The Access to COVID-19 Tools (ACT)-Accelerator, is a ground-breaking global collaboration to accelerate the development, production, and equitable access to COVID-19 tests, treatments, and vaccines.
+It was set up in response to a call from G20 leaders in March and launched in April 2020 by WHO, the European Commission, France and the Bill & Melinda Gates Foundation.

 The ACT-Accelerator is not a decision-making body or a new organization, but works to speed up collaborative efforts among existing organizations to end the pandemic.
 It is a framework for collaboration that has been designed to bring key players around the table with the goal of ending the pandemic as quickly as possible through the accelerated development, equitable allocation, and scaled up delivery of tests, treatments and vaccines, thereby protecting health systems and restoring societies and economies in the near term.
 It draws on the experience of leading global health organizations which are tackling the world’s toughest health challenges, and who, by working together, are able to unlock new and more ambitious results against COVID-19.
 Its members share a commitment to ensure all people have access to all the tools needed to defeat COVID-19 and to work with unprecedented levels of partnership to achieve it.

 The ACT-Accelerator has four areas of work: diagnostics, therapeutics, vaccines and the health system connector.
 Cross-cutting all of these is the workstream on access and allocation.